pingcap/tidb/docs/design/2024-10-21-convert-partition.md

   - Updating table statistics.

 Questions:
-- Should we also add support for `CREATE TABLE t2 FOR EXCHANGE WITH t` that Oracle supports?
+- If one creates and drops indexes of a partitioned table, the internal index ids will not be consecutive, so creating a new table to be used in EXCHANGE PARTITION will not match the partitioned tables index ids, and will not be allowed to be used.
+Should we also add support for `CREATE TABLE t2 FOR EXCHANGE WITH t` that Oracle supports?
   - No, `CREATE TABLE t2 LIKE t; ALTER TABLE t2 REMOVE PARTITIONING;` works.

 ### Physical / implementation design